withastro/astro/.changeset/tiny-days-dance.md

 Cookie encoding / decoding can now be customized

-New `encode` and `decode` functions allow customizing how cookies are encoded and decoded.
-For example, cookies are by default encoded via `encodeURIComponent`, but you might want to avoid that in some cases such as when adding a URL as part of a cookie.
+Adds new `encode` and `decode` functions to allow customizing how cookies are encoded and decoded.
+For example, you can bypass the default encoding via `encodeURIComponent` when adding a URL as part of a cookie:

 ```astro
 ---